datadryad/dryad-app/README.md

 open scholarly inquiry and advancement.

 [Dash](https://dash.ucop.edu/) is the
-[UC Curation Center](http://www.cdlib.org/uc3/)'s implementation of Dash.
+[UC Curation Center](http://www.cdlib.org/uc3/)'s implementation of Stash.
 For the Dash source code, see the [dashv2](https://github.com/CDLUC3/dashv2) repository.